JakubSzark/zig-string/README.md

 trimStart     | Remove whitelist from the start
 truncate      | Realloc to the length
-writer        | Returns a std.io.Writer for the String
+writer        | Returns a std.io.Writer for the String starts_with   | Determines if the given string begins with the given value ends_with     | Determines if the given string ends with the given value replace       | Replace all occurrences of the search string with the replacement string